Flora and fauna of Chennai: Flora and fauna

 The southern stretches of the beach, from Tiruvanmiyur to Neelangarai, are favoured by the endangered olive ridley turtles to lay their eggs every winter, as are other beaches in Tamil Nadu and Odisha.
 At that time, many conservation volunteers work on the beach during the night to protect the eggs or to remove them to a hatchery.
 Hatchlings are usually released to the sea in March or April.

 South of the city, along the East Coast Road, is the Madras Crocodile Bank Trust, which hosts several fresh-water and salt-water crocodiles, alligators, gharials, and also turtles and snakes.
 It is considered an important institute for herpetological research and performs services such as snake venom extraction for preparing antidotes.

 A large number of cattle egrets, pond herons and other waterbirds can be seen in the rivers of Cooum and Adyar.
 In addition, the Government of India has plans to classify the Adyar Estuary into a protected eco-system.
 About 75,000 birds migrate to Chennai every year.

 Marshy wetlands such as Pallikaranai also play host to a number of migratory birds during the monsoon and winter.
 It is one of the prioritized wetlands of Tamil Nadu.
-Unfortunately, this wetland is being degraded by pollution and garbage dumping and is converted into housing colonies, railway terminus, institutions, and the like with utter disregard for its wildlife and ecosystem values.
+Unfortunately, this wetland is being degraded by pollution and garbage dumping and is converted into housing colonies, railway termini, institutions, and the like with disregard for its wildlife and ecosystem values.
 However, steps are being taken to restore this marshland.
 Nearly half of the native plant species in the city's wetlands have disappeared in recent years.
 The city, which had 85 percent of its area covered with aquatic plants until the 1970s, now has only 25 percent of its area covered with such plants.

 Over 300 species of birds have been recorded in the city and its neighbourhood by members of Madras Naturalists' Society since its inception in 1978.
 The society aims at raising awareness among the citizens, particularly students, on the importance of wildlife in the city and conservation.
 They have regular meetings every month and publish monthly newsletter and a quarterly journal Blackbuck.
 They also organise outings and camps for members.

 There were records of wild cats such as tiger, leopard, panther and even cheetahs roaming in the suburbs of Chennai, as late as the 1980s.
 Foxes, jackals, chital (spotted deer), black buck, monkeys and other rare species of animals can still be spotted in the Indian Institute of Technology Madras.